ubco-db/EmbedDB/docs/advancedQueries.md

 For a complete code example see [advancedQueryExamples.c](../src/query-interface/advancedQueries.c).
 This document is a guide on each provided operator as well as how to create custom operators.

+Many of these queries can also be generated from SQL using our [SQL Converter](https://github.com/ubco-db/EmbedDB-SQL).
+This tool works for simple queries and does not support all query types, but can make it easy to write easy queries like selections and aggregate queries.
+Just copy the output into your project and adapt it to integrate to your use case.

 ## Table of Contents

 -   [Schema](#schema)